Sigma 14-24mm F2.8 - Long Term Review

 (Good match for the LUMIX S1R)

 There’s a lot to love about this f/2.8 ultra-wide angle zoom.
 It’s an effective lens for shooting the stars at night, or milky waterfalls on a cloudy day.
-The L-mount version (Sigma 14-24mm f/2.8 DG DN) is very different to the older HSM version for DSLR cameras, with no manual controls and no hard stops or focus guide on the barrel.
+The L-mount and E-mount versions (Sigma 14-24mm f/2.8 DG DN) are very different to the older HSM release for DSLR cameras, with no manual controls and no hard stops or focus guide on the barrel.
 It’s a fully mirrorless design.
 There’s even a dedicated AFL button on the side of the lens, which on the LUMIX bodies can be reprogrammed to deliver a range of functions.

 14mm is a beautiful focal length for landscape work.
 It opens the way to seriously intense foregrounds, where a few rocks or cracks in the ice suddenly create powerful drama.
 A lot of landscape shots just don’t work at 24mm, because you don’t get enough foreground, but do work at 14mm.
 That’s where the Sigma 14-24mm is such a great lens to have in the kit on a trip to the Arctic.
 At the 24mm end you can get surprisingly close to subjects, so you still have the option to get up close to a few bubbles in the ice or other textural details.